theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 If you are in haste, remember that _"boosted" immunity can kill you_, skip the rest, and go back to WhatsApp University.
 If you dislike half-baked knowledge, read on:

-Healthy immunity is when your body is able to detect a pathogen, react aptly, and clean up your body with zero to mild discomfort, without causing harm to you.
-An unhealthy immunity are of two kinds, broadly: deficient immunity and untrained immunity.
+Healthy immunity is when your body is able to detect a pathogen, react aptly, and clean up with zero to mild discomfort, without causing harm to you.
+Unhealthy immunity can be of two kinds, broadly: deficient immunity and untrained immunity.

 Your body needs nutrients to function.
 Immunity is part of your bodily functions, and that needs adequate nutrition.
 If you are deficient in, say, vitamins or minerals, your immunity gets hit as well.
 This leads to a higher probability of your suffering from or succumbing to a disease.
 "Boosting immunity" may work in this case, by giving your body the right dosage of the right nutrient (talk to a doctor).
 If your body does not have any deficiency, taking multivitamin pills will not help you.
 At best, your body will throw out the excess.
 Otherwise, this seemingly harmless "immunity boosting" could lead to complications.{{< sidenote methi >}}Too much turmeric, methi, vitamin D — Doctors fight new emergencies driven by Covid fear ([ThePrint](https://theprint.in/health/too-much-turmeric-methi-vitamin-d-doctors-fight-new-emergencies-driven-by-covid-fear/495557/)){{< /sidenote >}}